iam-peekay/personal-website/content/posts/2019-10-28-how-do-you-stay-motivated.md

 ## Don’t overthink it

 We had a really big dinner last night at a hotel buffet.
-The food was impressive for a buffet, so I ended up getting multiple plates of food.
-There was an open bar too, so I ended up drinking 4 glasses of wine.
+The food was impressive for a buffet so I ended up getting multiple plates of food.
+There was an open bar too and I ended up drinking 4 glasses of wine.
 And on top of all that, we ended on a sweet note with dessert.

-The whole meal took almost 3 hours.
+The whole meal took close to 3 hours.
 By the end of it, I was stuffed and satisfied. 😊

 When I finally got back to my hotel room, I told myself that I’d go to the gym in the morning and do a quick 20-minute sprint workout.
 Nothing fancy.
 1-minute on.
 1-minute off.
 10 times.
 For a total 20 minutes.